How Much Do Authorized User Tradelines Really Cost?

 - The issuing bank or institution (some are more desirable than others)

 Of course, what you pay for your tradeline will also depend on the amount of time you plan to use it.
-The five factors listed above are how the cost will be determined for each period of use, which is usually monthly.
+The five factors listed above are how the cost will be determined for each purchase, or period of use, which is usually 60 days.
 With that being said, the length of time the account has been open and the credit limit are by far the most important aspects of the price.
 Why?
-Because most companies who sell tradelines have a requirement that the utilization is only enough to keep the account in movement each month, and won't accept less than perfect payment history.
+Because most companies who sell tradelines already have a requirement that the utilization is only enough to keep the account in movement each month, and, they won't accept less than perfect payment history.

-The issuing bank can also be a factor, but this is because some tend to report more (and others less) to credit bureaus.
+The issuing bank can also be a factor in the overall cost, but this is because some tend to report more (and others less) to credit bureaus.
 Not only does this make certain cards more desirable, but it provokes some tradeline companies to exclude certain cards from their inventory completely.
 For example, some say that American Express is a bad choice because they don't always report authorized users to credit bureaus.
 This can result in wasted time and money, unsatisfied customers, and be more hassle than it's worth.

 When you visit a tradeline company's website, you should be able to browse through their inventory and see a variety of choices that are readily available for purchase.
 If you can't find what you're looking for, the best option is to always pick up the phone and give them a call.
-Not only will be able to learn about tradelines that may not be listed on their site since new tradelines usually arrive daily.
+Not only will you be able to learn a bit more this way, but you might also be informed about tradelines that haven't yet been listed on their site since new tradelines usually arrive daily.
 Even if you're confident in which specific lines you're interested in, giving them a call and asking a few questions is always a good screening process to gauge the knowledge of the company you'll be buying from.
 They'll also be able to help you make the best decision for your individual circumstances, if needed.

 Which Tradeline for Which Price?

 If your own credit card limits are low and the card's account age isn't long, you can benefit greatly from a credit card that has two or three times the age and at least triple your current credit limit.
-These tradelines will deliver the biggest boost possible since your overall limit and age will improve drastically.
+These tradelines will deliver the biggest boost possible since your average limit and age will improve drastically.
 You might want to inquire about tradeline packages, too.
-When you purchase more than one at a time, you'll see better results and will often get a discounted offer.
+When you purchase more than one at a time, you'll see better results than by using a singular card in most instances, and will often get discounted pricing.

 The truth is that there is no "set price" to buy tradelines, and you should never assume there is.
 Every person's needs or requirements are different, as is each tradeline.
 The reason you're seeking tradelines in the first place - or let's say the underlying reason for needing/wanting to raise your credit score - will be the final deciding factor how much authorized user tradelines costs.